 Large amounts of food are indeed produced in the West, but this is mainly used to feed animals that eventually become food themselves.
-Granted, the conversion is quite inefficient, requiring ten kilos of feed (mostly maize and soy) to produce one kilo of meat.
+Granted, the conversion is quite inefficient, requiring 10 kilos of feed (mostly maize and soy) to produce one kilo of meat.
 In principle, it might make sense to stop feeding the animals and use the maize and soy to feed the hungry.
 But for such a thing to happen, it would first be necessary to convince all meat-eaters to reduce their food consumption.
-Secondly, all the maize and soy producers would have to donate their product —since they are not making a profit—and ship it where it is needed.
+Secondly, all the maize and soy producers would have to donate their product , since they are not making a profit, and ship it where it is needed.
 And thirdly, the handlers would have to effectively deliver the food to the needy – usually a daunting task – and to do so without destroying the local agriculture and trade market.
 In essence, those who advocate redistribution rather than better production methods are not interested in feeding the hungry in a sustainable fashion; they are actually interested in institutionalizing perpetual alms for the hungry.

 For those with the gift of plenty, there are, of course, situations where alms are not only good but morally imperative.
 Alms, however, cannot be the rule.
 Rather, it is important that every country tries to produce enough food or other goods to trade for food.
 We do no one a favor if we make them dependent on us for their survival.

-A promising strategy is the breeding of plant varieties resistant to biotic (e.g. bacterial and fungal pathogens) as well as abiotic stresses (e.g.: heat, frost, drought).
-As we better understand how pathogens elude cell surveillance systems or how some plants resist to frost, we should be more able to breed resistant varieties.
+A promising strategy is the breeding of plant varieties resistant to biotic (e.g,. bacterial and fungal pathogens), as well as abiotic stresses (e.g.: heat, frost, drought).
+As we better understand how pathogens elude cell surveillance systems, or how some plants resist frost, we should be more able to breed resistant varieties.

 Ag-biotechnology can help to address another problem: weeds.
-Weeds are nice for students of biodiversity, but are more than a nuisance to farmers: they are a yield drag.
-Because weeds compete for nutrients, water, and sunlight, allowing too many weeds means loosing part of the harvest (up to 80 percent when left growing uncontrolled).
+Weeds are nice for students of biodiversity, but are more than a nuisance to farmers: They place a drag on yield.
+Because weeds compete for nutrients, water, and sunlight, allowing too many weeds means loosing part of the harvest – up to 80 percent when left growing uncontrolled.
 Therefore, weeds must be controlled, and the development of herbicide-tolerant crops can help farmers to do the job.